ziginfo/Midas-M32-Chataigne-Module/README.md

 ## M32 / X32 control with chataigne
 Default port must be 10023 !

+Thanks to "norbertrostaing".
+This M32-Module-Script is partially based on his [M32forChataigne](https://github.com/norbertrostaing/M32forChataigne) Script especially for the Meter-Display !

 ### Updated to version 2.1 (december 2023)
 updated Meters Display....
 We have Feedback from the M32/X32 Console for Names and Fader-Levels, EQ, Mute, Dyn and Pan Status etc...